mirochaj/ares/README.md

 ## Pre-processing

 Not only do some ARES calculations rely on external datasets, they often benefit from using slightly-modified versions of those datasets.
 For example, the spectral resolution of the BPASS models is 1 Angstrom, which is much better than we need for most ARES modeling.
-So, many examples use "degraded" BPASS models, which just smooth the standard BPASS SEDs with a tophat of some width, generally 10 or even.
+So, many examples use "degraded" BPASS models, which just smooth the standard BPASS SEDs with a tophat of some width, generally 10 Angstroms.
 To do this SED degradation, we also use the ARES CLI:

 ```python
 import os